danielinho23/datasciencecourseraproject/CodeBook.md

     - Rename the columns using the "gsub" function based on "std" or "mean" words.
 - A new data table was created with the above columns

-### Subject- and activity-averaged data (avg_data)

-- Data was grouped by subjects and activity
-- It was calculated the mean of the variables based on the variables mentioned above.
-The resulting data table shows 180 observations, which is compatible with 6 values (one for each activity type) for each of the 30 subjects.

 ### Variables
 ### new_data.all